ServiceMax-Engineering/px-datetime-range-panel/README.md

 ## Overview

-The px-datetime-range-panel component presents a date and time selection interface for the user.
-Its main use is in px-rangepicker.
+`Px-datetime-range-panel` is a Predix UI component which provides an interface for selecting date/time values.
+Its primary use is within the px-rangepicker.

 ## Documentation